Peter Shore: Political career

 He had specialised in political economy during part of his degree and joined the Labour Party in 1948.
 He spent the 1950s working for the party and, after two unsuccessful Parliamentary contests at St Ives in 1950 and Halifax in 1959, he was appointed as Head of the Labour Party's Research Department and took charge of the renewal of party policy following its third successive defeat in 1959.
 Shore was only briefly a follower of Hugh Gaitskell; his adherence to the Campaign for Nuclear Disarmament from 1958 led to a breach in relations for several years.

 He became close to Harold Wilson after Wilson had been elected as party leader, and was the main author of the Labour Party manifesto for the 1964 general election.
-At the last minute, he was selected to fight the safe seat of Stepney in the election, which he easily won.
+At the last minute, he was selected to fight for the safe seat of Stepney in the election, which he easily won.

 After only a short spell on the backbenches, Wilson chose Shore to be Parliamentary Private Secretary, responsible for liaising between the Prime Minister and Labour MPs, though Denis Healey termed him "Harold's lapdog".
 Shore was responsible for drafting the 1966 and 1970 election manifestos.
 Shore's job as Wilson's PPS kept them in close contact and in August 1967, Shore became a member of the Cabinet as Secretary of State for Economic Affairs.

 In government

 This Department had been created by Wilson to undertake long-term planning of the economy.
 Shore declared immediately his belief in state-controlled economic planning, together with the regulation of prices and wages.
 Early in 1968, the responsibility for prices and incomes was transferred to another department.
 The Treasury had never approved of the creation of the Department for Economic Affairs and began reasserting its influence, depriving it of any significant power.
-The Department was wound up in October 1969.
+The department was wound up in October 1969.
 At the same time, Shore sided with those in cabinet who were opposed to Barbara Castle's White Paper, In Place of Strife.
 In a conversation with Richard Crossman at the time, Wilson was frustrated with Shore: "I over-promoted him.
 He's no good".

 Shore was retained in the Cabinet as a Minister without Portfolio and Deputy Leader of the House of Commons.
 He played a key part, behind the scenes, in planning the Labour Party's unsuccessful 1970 general election campaign.
 In opposition, Shore was appointed as spokesman on Europe, taking the lead in opposing Edward Heath's application to join the European Economic Community.
 Shore had already become convinced that membership of the EEC would be a disaster because it would stop the British government from taking necessary economic action.
 However, due to organisation by pro-EEC Labour backbenchers, Heath was able to steer his policy successfully through Parliament.